 Where a criminal history report indicates that there is a relevant criminal history for the applicant, or there is a match of their name against government records, the process will typically take longer than if this does not occur.
 In this case, an application may take more than 8 weeks to process, depending on the relevance, complexity, and amount of information to be assessed.

 A number of other factors may affect the amount time taken to complete a screening application, including:

 - the time of year (January-April is usually the busiest time of year for the Screening Unit);

 - the length of time taken to obtain relevant information from other agencies across Australia, including confirmation or ruling out by police agencies of any database 'matches' against the applicant's name.

-We recommend you allow as much time as possible for your screening check to be completed.
+A screening can be initiated up to 6 months prior to the expiry of the application.
+We recommend you allow as much time as possible (within this period) for the screening check to be completed.

-You can help make sure your check is processed as quickly as possible by providing complete and accurate personal information and role-related information in your application.
+You can help make sure the screening check is processed as quickly as possible by providing complete and accurate personal information and role-related information in the application.

 More FAQs are available in the FAQ section.